 Having the IMEI number checked before a listing is approved removes the potential for phone fraud.
 This is one reason why Swappa is trusted and considered to be a safe marketplace, but that same level of trust may not be available if you purchase your phone from another site, or from a third party or individual that you do not personally know.

-The Swappa IMEI (ESN, MEID) checker is free, and there are also several other key benefits.
 Keep reading to learn more about how to find a phone’s IMEI number, and how to check the IMEI for free on Swappa.

 How to find a phone’s IMEI number